brandonyee333/test/modules/dxp/apps/osb/osb-customer/osb-customer-account-entry/osb-customer-account-entry-details-web/documentation/account_environments.markdown

 The required fields for adding a new environment configuration are:
 * Environment name
 * Product
+* Commerce version (if Product is a commerce product)
 * Liferay version
 * Operating Systems
 * Java Version